CRYOGENIC STRESS RELIEVING for METAL PARTS

 - Alters the molecular grain microstructure of the entire metal part, not just the surface layer

 - Improves toughness, dimensional stability, and wear properties of metal parts

 - Gives parts greater stability at room temperature

-- Reduces friction and wear properties as well as surface roughness
+- Reduces coefficient of friction and surface roughness

-- Allows the machining of parts to tighter tolerances
+- Enables the machining of parts to tighter tolerances

 - Increases dimensional stability on critical components

 - Increases abrasion and impact resistance